-I admit it.
-I may have been “overly optimistic” last week with my 3-Step “Make It Easy to Say YES” Closing the Sale Technique.
-Nope, it isn’t ALWAYS that easy!
+Does my 3-Step “Make It Easy to Say YES” Closing the Sale Technique ALWAYS work?
+Sorry but NO!

 NOTE: Even though you will be amazed how many jobs you will get by simply dumping your “Displacement Activities” and implementing the “Law of Large Numbers”!
 (Too many of us make a few, sporadic sales calls and then GIVE UP!)

 Smoke screen?
 Absolutely!
-You see, this “Let me check with…” response is usually an “evasion tactic” to avoid the more accurate (but extremely adversarial) customer reply, “You are waaaaaay more expensive than the other guys!”
+You see, this “Let me check with…” response is almost always a ‘detour tactic’ to avoid the more accurate (but extremely adversarial) customer reply, “You are waaaaaay more expensive than the other guys!”
 What should you do?

 You must tactfully reveal the true reason they are delaying so you can “NEGOTIATE”.
 (Isn’t this better than losing the job entirely?)
-Gently nudge your Procrastinating Prospect (PP) into the open by replying…
+Gently nudge your Reluctant Customer into the open by replying…

 “I understand.
 But before I go let me ask you… does the way I have my recommendations written meet your projected budget?”